 Feminine Women Can Cook: Subverted in "Proof".
 Garcia can bake, but apparently lacks most cooking skills.
 Rossi ends up teaching her.

-Magical Computer: Garcia can do things with computers that are flat out impossible and can deliver instant search results from Magical Databases that sometimes contain info that have absolutely no business being online.
+Magical Computer: Garcia can do things with computers that are flat out impossible and can deliver instant search results from Omniscient Databases that sometimes contain info that have absolutely no business being online.
 Months old surveillance footage, sealed court records, records that predate the digital age, etc. Nothing is off-limits or takes any real amount of time to sift through or cross-reference.
 On the other hand, this saves us from having to deal with months of subpoenas and dead end searches, so Tropes Are Not Bad.

 Ms. Fanservice: She's quite well-built, to say the least, and several of her outfits, particularly the dress she wore to JJ's wedding, seem designed to show it off.
 Rather blatant in "Snake Eyes," which almost literally opens with a very good look down her nightshirt.
 May or may not be a coincidence that the same episode had the series' most blatant bit of male fanservice, as well.